cslant/github-project-php-docs/support/feature-requests.md

 ---
-title: Feature Requests | Laravel Like
+title: Feature Requests | Github Project PHP
-description: Request new features for the Laravel Like projects.
-Request new features for the Laravel Like projects.
-Get the list of all feature requests available in the Laravel Like projects.
+description: Request new features for the Github Project PHP.
+Request new features for the Github Project PHP.
+Get the list of all feature requests available in the Github Project PHP.
-keywords: ['laravel like', 'feature requests', 'new features', 'request new features', 'feature requests for laravel like']
+keywords: ['github project php', 'feature requests', 'new features', 'request new features', 'feature requests for Github Project PHP']
-tags: ['Feature Requests', 'New features', 'Requests', 'Laravel Like Feature', 'Support']
+tags: ['Feature Requests', 'New features', 'Requests', 'Github Project PHP Feature', 'Support']
 ---

 <head>